-- To cook the lamb: Heat the olive oil in a nonstick skillet and cook the onion over medium-high heat until softened and beginning to brown (about 2 minutes).
-Add the garlic and oregano and sauté until fragrant (about 30 seconds).
+- To cook the lamb: Heat the olive oil (2 tablespoons) in a nonstick skillet and cook the yellow onion over medium-high heat until softened and beginning to brown (about 2 minutes).
+Add the minced garlic and chopped oregano (2 tablespoons) and sauté until fragrant (about 30 seconds).
 Add the lamb and cook completely, breaking it up as you go (about 5 minutes).
 Season with 1/2 teaspoon of kosher salt and 1/4 teaspoon of black pepper.

-- To make the Tzatziki Sauce: Squeeze as much water out of the cucumber as possible using a clean kitchen towel (see notes).
-In a small bowl, mix together the yogurt, 1/4 teaspoon kosher salt, 1 tablespoon olive oil, 1 minced small clove of garlic, dill, and lemon juice.
+- To make the Tzatziki Sauce: Squeeze as much water out of the grated cucumber as possible using a clean kitchen towel (see notes).
+In a small bowl, mix together the Greek yogurt (1 cup), 1/4 teaspoon kosher salt, 1 tablespoon olive oil, 1 minced small clove of garlic, fresh chopped dil (1 tablespoon)l, and lemon juice (1 tablespoon).
 Add the cucumbers and stir.